sparkslabs/waypoint/README.md

     cd cd python-rfidtag
     sudo python setup.py install

-To be nice to Michael when working on the box :
-    sudo apt-get install joe

-If not enabled on the box, enable ssh.
+If not enabled on the box, enable ssh - this simplifies managing an installation.

 INSTALL